awsdocs/amazon-connect-admin-guide/doc_source/security_iam_resource-level-policy-examples.md

 # Amazon Connect resource\-level policy examples<a name="security_iam_resource-level-policy-examples"></a>

-Amazon Connect supports resource\-level permissions for IAM users, so you can specify actions for them for an instance, as shown in the following policies\.
+Amazon Connect supports resource\-level permissions for users, so you can specify actions for them for an instance, as shown in the following policies\.

 ## Deny the "delete" and "update" actions<a name="connect-access-control-resources-example2"></a>